March 21st, 2024

 Cryptocurrency Derivatives: Cryptocurrency Perpetual Contracts

-By Ken Kapner CEO and President, (GFMI) Introduction The rock band YES has a song called “Perpetual Change.”
+Introduction The rock band YES has a song called “Perpetual Change.”
 Capital markets resemble the title of the song as they are known for innovation and continually adapting to market changes.
 (And how apropos to have an adjective in our eNews article and a rock and roll song!)
-Cryptocurrencies […]
+Cryptocurrencies and their derivatives are perfect examples […]

 Read More